pkositsyn/water-sort-puzzle-solver/README.md

 Which means that we need to move orange from 1st flask to the 2nd.
 Eventually, this gives position `;OOOO` which ends the game round.

+### Program flags

+Via `--algorithm` command line flag you can choose the algorithm used to search for solution.
+Possible choices are currently `A*, IDA*, Dijkstra` (default `A*`).
+Example: `watersortsolver --algorithm idastar`.
+See `watersortsolver --help` for correct names for algorithms

 ### Notes

 The solution produced by the program is minimal in number of steps needed to solve the puzzle.
-Implementation uses A* graph algorithm to solve puzzles efficiently.
+Implementation uses `A*/IDA*/Dijkstra` graph algorithms to solve puzzles efficiently.

 I also wrote tests for the first 50 rounds of the game, so the code is kind of stable.